AyeshaAshfaq12/TicTacToe_Game/README.md

 </h3>

 <p align="justify">
+A 2D-console based game with some thrilling experience and score boarding for the user.
+Tic-tac-toe (American English), noughts and crosses (Commonwealth English), or Xs and Os (Canadian or Irish English) is a game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+It is a solved game, with a forced draw assuming best play from both players.
-A 2D-console based game with some thrilling experience and score boarding for the user I have designed it as a 2D Console based C++ game.
+I have designed it as a 2D Console based game.
 </p>
 <br>
 <!-- ................................................................................................................................. -->